shuftipro/RESTful-API-v1.3/off-site_with_ocr/off-site_with_ocr.md

 29 Oct 2018     | Changed format key to Supported_types in consent Service.
 29 Oct 2018     | Allowed PDF documents as proofs in image_only and any verification modes.
 24 Jan 2019     | Added a new callback with event `verification.status.changed`.
 It is sent to clients whenever a verification status is updated.
+28 Jan 2019     | Added a new endpoint `/api/delete` to delete a request data.
+28 Jan 2019     | Added a new event `request.deleted` which is returned whenever a request is deleted.
+28 Jan 2019     | Status response now returns proofs also.